 ||Click here to go to 'File Notice of Marriage'.

 ||Can you tell me why I cannot find the name of a solemnizer I knew or heard about in your solemnizer list?

 This means that the person is no longer licensed to solemnize.

 They are community leaders, e.g. Justices of the Peace (appointed by the Prime Minister’s

 Office), Religious Leaders, Grassroots Leaders and other respected persons appointed

-by the Minister for Community Development, Youth and Sports based on support by their respective
+by the Minister for Social and Family Development based on support by their respective

 ||What courtesies should I extend to my solemnizer?

 Your solemnizer is a volunteer and not an employee of the Ministry.
 He is a community leader